richardturnnidge/agon-docs/docs/mos/Keyboard.md

 | $0E     | F9     | F8     | F6        | F5        | F3       | F2       | F1        | ESC       |
 | $0F     | WIN R  | WIN L  | 2(pad)    | 5(pad)    | 4(pad)   |          |           | ⇨         |

-(pad) indicates the key is on an extended keyboard number pad area.
+Keys located on an extended keyboard number pad area are indicated with (pad).

-NOTE: There may be more, as not every keyboard has been tested.
+NOTE: There are a few gaps, so there may be more keys as not every keyboard has been tested.